oleglukin/shimanami-kaido/README.md

 - `get` - get aggregation results by location
 - `getLocations` - get aggregations for all known locations
 - `newAggregation` - accept new aggregation, add/update in memory to make it available for API clients
+- `clearAllAggregations` - remove all aggregation results from memory (reset / start over)

 There is a class called `SignalHandler`.
 It's purpose is to accumulate new signals from controller and dump them to a text file once in a while.